The last few weeks have been insane, made more so by my emotions of anger and guilt that have surfaced around money.

 Sitting with my own guilt was difficult because my natural state is to contract and reject all opportunities.

-My rational mind plays tricks on me and convinces me that if I had less resources then I can settle and stay with my mom or move back to my apartment in Cape Town, which is only a flight from her.
+My rational mind plays tricks on me and convinces me that if I had less resources then I could settle down and stay with my mom or move back to my apartment in Cape Town, which is only 2 hour flight from her.

 Of course that’s the righteous part of my guilt.

-There’s also the guilt-anger combo that makes me want to cut ties with my mother so I can stop feeling all this s*** and just live my life and pretend to be Buddha incarnated.
+There’s also the guilt-anger combo that makes me want to cut ties with my mother so I can stop feeling all this s*** and just live my life as I pretend to be Buddha incarnated.

-But what if the problem isn’t with the family members but with us and our issues with money?
+The problem isn’t with the family members but with us and our issues with money.

 Our relationship with our parents and families impacts our relationship with money